 Their role is to ensure that the Charity functions within the law in accordance with the Charity Commission rules and also that the resources are managed efficiently.

-They meet every six weeks and hold an AGM in July of each year.
+They meet every eight weeks and hold an AGM in July of each year.
 The Trustees determine the strategic direction and ensures policies and procedures are in place to manage risk.
 Various sub-committees, each with a Trustee representation, work to monitor the different aspects of the Hospice.

 Geoff has been a trustee since 2005 and was elected Chairman in 2006.